saucelabs/sauce-school/codelabs/Module2_APITesting.md

 ### Using Lots of Data

-One of the most common errors we see with testing is using the same small set of data for every test.
-A CSV with 50 product IDs is a good start, but now that we can automate this work there is no reason to not write a much more comprehensive test that can validate hundreds of product IDs.
+One of the most common errors seen with testing is using the same small set of data for every test.
+A CSV with 50 product IDs is a good start, but now that you can automate this work there is no reason to not write a much more comprehensive test that can validate hundreds of product IDs.
 You must break free from using small CSV files for datasets.

 If you are already using databases or APIs that’s great!
-If not, we suggest you start this process as well.
+If not, start this process as now.
 A test is only as good as the amount of information it is testing against.
 _Learn More [Using Files](https://apifortress.com/doc/github-for-datasets/) or [Using JDBC](https://apifortress.com/doc/jdbc/)_

 ### Integration / End-to-End Test

 Most API programs are a collection of APIs that are meant to interact with each other.
 Therefore, it is important to create tests that do exactly that.
 A singular test that goes through a series of calls and validates the responses at each stage.
 This is what is called an integration test, although it is also called an end-to-end test.

 This means writing detailed tests that reproduce normal user flows.
-For example, if we are talking about an e-commerce platform, a normal user flow would be:
+For example, if one is talking about an e-commerce platform, a normal user flow would be:

 **_Search > View Product Details Page > Add to Cart > Checkout_**